OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing Application Query Schemes Registration

-Before calling the `openURL:options:completionHandler:` method, apps can call [`canOpenURL`](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl) to verify that the target app is available.
-However, as this method was being used by malicious app as a way to enumerate installed apps, [from iOS 9.0 the URL schemes passed to it must be also declared](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl#discussion) by adding the `LSApplicationQueriesSchemes` key to the app's `Info.plist` file and an array of up to 50 URL schemes.
+Before calling the `openURL:options:completionHandler:` method, apps can call [`canOpenURL:`](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl?language=objc "UIApplication canOpenURL:") to verify that the target app is available.
+However, as this method was being used by malicious app as a way to enumerate installed apps, [from iOS 9.0 the URL schemes passed to it must be also declared](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl?language=objc#discussion "Discussion about UIApplication canOpenURL:") by adding the `LSApplicationQueriesSchemes` key to the app's `Info.plist` file and an array of up to 50 URL schemes.

 ```xml
 <key>LSApplicationQueriesSchemes</key>